FurryBoL/master/READ THIS FIRST INFO + AUTH PROBLEMS.md

 I no longer wish to support spudgy on the scripting side unless I get gratitude or fair ground.
 Call me Yomie if you will.

 my skype is: 'gamehelp1000' if you have any further questions.
-## if you wish to donate you can mesaage me via my skype contact above.
+## if you wish to donate you can message me via my skype contact above.
 Minimum of $2 for access.